0xGlitchbyte/N64devkit/README.md

-# C++
+# N64 Development Kit

 ## Summary

-*Develop C games for the Nintend64.
+*Develop C games for the Nintendo 64.
 Includes Debian C/C++ build tools as well as the N64 modern-sdk toolchain by CrashOveride.*

 | Metadata | Value |
 |----------|-------|